tianyaxiang/admin-template/README.md

 !["AdminLTE Presentation"](https://adminlte.io/AdminLTE2.png "AdminLTE Presentation")

-License
+### AdminLte License
-AdminLTE is an open source project by AdminLTE.IO that is licensed under MIT.
+AdminLTE is an open source project by [AdminLTE.IO](https://adminlte.io) that is licensed under [MIT](http://opensource.org/licenses/MIT).
 AdminLTE.IO reserves the right to change the license of future releases.
 Wondering what you can or can't do?
-View the license guide.
+View the [license guide](https://adminlte.io/docs/license).